Cynsar-Capital/cynsar-capital-web/content/pages/about.md

     colors: colors-c
     title: Our Team
     subtitle: >-
-      We’re a group of proffesional fisherman & friends, who love exploring the seas and sharing our experiences with the world.
+      We’re a group of friends, who love exploring the world and sharing our experiences with the world.
     people:
       - content/data/team/hilary-ouse.json
       - content/data/team/dianne-ameter.json